Henry David Thoreau: Nature and human existence

+Relationship to Autistic Community

+While Henry David Thoreau was never formally diagnosed with autism spectrum disorder (ASD) or another related condition, some people in the autistic community strongly identify with Thoreau's lived experience, as described in his essays.
+It is speculated that Thoreau may have had ASD himself; Julie Brown, author of "Writers on the Spectrum: How Autism and Asperger's Syndrome Have Influenced Literary Writing", claims that Thoreau "demonstrated so many traits of Asperger's Syndrome (AS) that it seems very likely he was affected by it".
+Brown specifically names Thoreau's social difficulties and desire for solitude, strict routines and desire for sameness, formation of identity through oppositional behavior, and restrictive and intense interests, citing examples from Thoreau's essays.

+For example, in Walden, Thoreau describes the (perceived) superiority of a simple diet and a limited wardrobe, as well as his construction of a rather spartan living space in the woods; Brown connects these traits to the repetitive, simple diets and clothing of other people with Asperger's Syndrome, and asserts that the small size and limited decoration of Thoreau's living space was a sign of his desire for consistency and simplicity, which she asserts are "rooted in his place on the autism spectrum".

 Sexuality

 Thoreau never married and was childless.
 In 1840, when he was 23, he proposed to eighteen-year old Ellen Sewall, but she refused him, on the advice of her father.
+Sophia Foord proposed to him, but he rejected her.

 Thoreau's sexuality has long been the subject of speculation, including by his contemporaries.
 Critics have called him heterosexual, homosexual, or asexual.
 There is no evidence to suggest he had physical relations with anyone, man or woman.
+Bronson Alcott wrote that Thoreau "seemed to have no temptations.
+All those strong wants that do battle with other men's nature, he knew not."
 Some scholars have suggested that homoerotic sentiments run through his writings and concluded that he was homosexual.
 The elegy "Sympathy" was inspired by the eleven-year-old Edmund Sewall, who had just spent five days in the Thoreau household in 1839.
 One scholar has suggested that he wrote the poem to Edmund because he could not bring himself to write it to Edmund's sister Anna, and another that Thoreau's "emotional experiences with women are memorialized under a camouflage of masculine pronouns", but other scholars dismiss this.
 It has been argued that the long paean in Walden to the French-Canadian woodchopper Alek Therien, which includes allusions to Achilles and Patroclus, is an expression of conflicted desire.
 In some of Thoreau's writing there is the sense of a secret self.
 In 1840 he writes in his journal: "My friend is the apology for my life.
 In him are the spaces which my orbit traverses".
 Thoreau was strongly influenced by the moral reformers of his time, and this may have instilled anxiety and guilt over sexual desire.